ElementsProject/lightning/doc/INSTALL.md

     make
     make install

-Then, build c-lightning with the following commands:
+Then, build Core Lightning with the following commands:

     ./configure
     make